OsamaRoslan/osamaroslan.github.io/README.md

 # MyWebsite
-This site is my website to show my career live
+This site is my website to show my career life

 # Welcome to my Website
 Please open myWebsite.html to view my website